 - How often can you use it?: Usage varies depending on the specific product, but in general, moringa oil can be used daily, both AM/PM.

-- Works well with: In general, moringa oil works well with most ingredients.
+- Works well with: Moringa oil works well with most ingredients.

-- Don't use with: In general, moringa oil can be used with most ingredients.
+- Don't use with: Moringa oil can be used with most ingredients.

 What Is Moringa Oil?

-The seeds of the moringa tree are pressed to produce pale-yellow non-drying oil.
-The oil is known as "ben oil" or "behen oil" because it has a high concentration of behenic acid, a fatty acid.
-Due to antioxidants that act as natural preservatives, it is a stable oil, resistant to rancidity, giving it a reported shelf life of five years.
-It's nutrient-dense, high in palmitoleic, oleic, and linoleic acids; moisturizing fatty acids; and vitamins A and C.
+The seeds of the moringa tree are pressed to produce pale-yellow non-drying oil known as "ben oil" or "behen oil" because it has a high concentration of behenic acid, a fatty acid.
+The antioxidants act as natural preservatives making it a stable oil, resistant to rancidity, and giving it a reported shelf life of five years.
+The seeds of the moringa tree are also high in Oleic acid, another fatty acid, at 73%, which gives it additional beneficial properties we'll discuss later on.
+It's also nutrient-dense, high in palmitoleic and linoleic acids, and has vitamins A and C as well.

 Moringa oil is found in numerous cosmetics due to its moisturizing, cleansing, and emollient properties.
 From shampoo and conditioner to body care products, facial creams, and even perfumes and deodorants, moringa oil is a jack-of-all-trades ingredient that is beneficial from head to toe.
 It also is commonly used for aromatherapy and in massage oils because it blends well with other essential oils and is a good carrier oil.

-- Beneficial for dry skin: Moringa oil softens dry skin, maintains moisture in the skin.
+- Beneficial for dry skin: Moringa oil softens dry skin, and is easily absorbed, maintaining moisture in the skin.

 Use moringa oil to condition dry lips and other rough, dry skin conditions such as dermatitis, eczema, and psoriasis.